 We currently have a significant amount of debt.
-At December 31, 2018, we had approximately \$2.4 billion of total debt (which includes approximately \$0.5 billion of debt related to our Gaylord Rockies joint venture (reflected in our balance sheet at December 31, 2018), in which we own a 61.2% interest).
+At December 31, 2019, we had approximately \$2.6 billion of total debt (which includes approximately \$0.8 billion of debt related to our Gaylord Rockies joint venture, in which we own a 62.1% interest).
 We may incur additional debt in connection with any additional hotel acquisitions, development, investment in new projects, renovations, or capital improvement.